Web Access Management (WAM)

 Legacy web access management vs. modern access management

-WAM technologies have not always kept up with these changes and challenges as newer identity access management solutions have come to the forefront.
+WAM technologies have not always kept up with these changes and challenges as newer Identity and Access Management (IAM) solutions have emerged.
 As such, legacy WAM systems can be costly to maintain while posing security vulnerabilities from incompatibility with newer authentication methods.